watsonmw/fe2-intro/docs/overview.md

 The trickiest code to figure out at this stage was for rendering complex polygons w/ Bézier curves.
 After examining the code a bit, it became clear it was a span rasterizer - with a setup stage, list of vertices & edges, and then a final draw function for filling the spans.
-When drawing certain edges, the span rasterizer would subdivide the specified edge into further edges, this was clearly for rendering curves - there was several paths for rendering based on low long the edge was; the longer the edge the more subdivisions generated.
-The subdivision code generate a list of values that were used as a series of additions in the loop to generate successive edges, so I guessed the curves were drawn adding a series of derivatives.
-Searching around I found Bézier curves could be rendered this way and filled in the missing pieces.
+When drawing certain edges, the span rasterizer would subdivide the specified edge into further edges, this was clearly for rendering curves - there were several paths for rendering based on edge length; the longer the edge the more subdivisions generated.
+The subdivision code generate a list of values that were used as a series of additions in the loop to generate successive edges, so I guessed the curves were drawn by adding a series of derivatives.
+Searching around online, I confirmed Bézier curves can be rendered this way and filled in the missing bits.
 The main issue from here was just verifying I was doing calculation the same as FE2.

-Using Béziers for rendering vector fonts is not surprising - but it turns out they are used for many purposes: rendering curved surfaces of ships, the galaxy background, planets, stars, planet rings, the bridge in the intro, etc - the engine really makes heavy use of them.
-The efficiency they are rendered with is impressive, and gives the game its own unique look.
+Using Béziers for rendering vector fonts is perhaps not surprising - but it turns out they are used for many purposes: rendering curved surfaces of ships, the galaxy background, planets, stars, planet rings, the bridge in the intro, and so on - the engine really makes heavy use of them.
+The efficiency the Béziers are rendered with is impressive, and gives the game its own unique look.

 Anyway, after getting comfortable with x86 assembly and the patterns that were used in the game, things started to get a lot easier.
 The biggest time sink was time spent in the debugger, trying to keep track of registers, globals, and stack.
 So I tried to avoid that as much as possible.
-There's a balance though, you want to look at the code to understand it as much you can, and use the debugger to verify where you are unsure.
+There's a balance though, you want to look at the code to understand it as much you can, and use the debugger to verify when you are unsure or don't have an easier way to check.
 Much like for programming in general.

 My approach was to first understand the raster list and be able to render everything sent to it, so I would dump raster lists from the main game and try to render them with my own the raster code.
 Largely ignoring the details of FE2 raster